Dr. Alan Hueth, professor of communication, has helped launch PLNU grads into the media since 2002.

 A: I’ve tried to expand and round out our curriculum by teaching a couple of classes that PLNU didn’t have in the past.
 One is a narrative and documentary film course that includes seeing all or part of 40+ classical (and other) films that provide a foundation for understanding film history, story, production, and criticism.
 I also teach a scriptwriting course that prepares students to have basic skills in writing commercials and PSA’s, news and sports, documentaries and reality shows, corporate media, and dramatic and comedic short films.
 The technology has changed quite a bit as we’ve transitioned from analog television to high definition in the studio, field, and in post-production.
 Our studio has three robotic cameras — which really help prepare students for the real world of television.

 In terms of the curriculum, our cable television internet channel, Point TV, has really made a difference.
 Since bringing this on back in about ’06, students have been shooting many different kinds of films and television shows in our one-unit TV Workshop course.
 This includes conventional news and sports shows and on-campus sports broadcasts — directed from our control room in the studio, but also short films, comedy shows, commercials, documentaries, and music and interview shows.
-We’ve had 22 films and television shows screened in 29 student and professional television and film festivals, and our students have won 20 awards since 2005.
 Also, we’ve dived into social media for Point TV and Point Radio — and have a presence in many aspects of social media.
 We also added the bi-annual London summer study program in 2004, where students study documentary and propaganda and produce documentaries, take tours at the BBC and other places, and meet with executives in TV and advertising.
 We started to expand our students’ knowledge of independent film in 2009, and started taking students to the Sundance Film Festival every other year where they take a course and see films and learn about indie filmmaking.
 Finally, we started an interdisciplinary cinema studies minor that consists of film courses in the literature, philosophy, history, and communication departments; and we worked with the art department to create an interdisciplinary film and art major.
 It has been quite a ride for me and our great students since 2002!

 Q: What makes PLNU’s program different?